GiftOfEris/izzykayu.github.io/index.md

 #### Opioid Death Rates by Year Compared with t-test p-values.
 ![IMAGE](ttest.png)
 #### What states have significant Change in Opioid Death Rates?
-Can we find novel ways in machine learning to save lives?
+>Can we find novel ways in machine learning to save lives?
 ![IMAGE](OpioidDeathRatesboxplot.png)
-#### Summary Statistics on US Regions and Opioid Death Rates, 3 years
+#### Summary Statistics on US Regions and Opioid Death Rates
+>Summary statistics of Death Rates for US regions in 3 years
 ![IMAGE](errorbarsplot.png)

 **How I prepared the data and made these plots** :bar_chart: